Leo Randolph: Randolph-Palma fight

 After winning the World Boxing Association super bantamweight championship from Ricardo Cardona on May 4, 1980, Randolph made his first title defense versus Argentina's Sergio Palma three months later in Spokane, WA on August 9, 1980.
 The bout was nationally televised.
 Palma was not generally known to have an aggressive style or be a hard puncher, but he immediately went on the offensive from the opening bell.
 Palma staggered Randolph early in the first round, staggered him again, and then floored the champion twice before the round ended.
 Pressing his advantage, Palma dominated round two, clearly overwhelming the young champion.
 Randolph rallied in both rounds three and four by boxing defensively, but Palma reasserted himself in round five.
 Randolph was knocked down for the third time in the contest and rose on shaky legs.
 Referee Stanley Christodoulou counted beyond the mandatory eight count as Randolph stood groggily with his right hand draped over the top rope.
 He stopped the fight at 1:12 of the round, ruling that Randolph was in no condition to continue.
 According to an article written by Jim Benagh in the November 1980 edition of The Ring magazine, Randolph, a deeply religious man, said he did not have the necessary killer instinct to continue as a professional boxer and voluntarily chose to retire from the ring at age 22.

 Personal

 Leo now resides in his hometown of Tacoma.
-After boxing, he started working for the Pierce Transit public bus company in 1988.
-He works as a Transit Operator and supervisor.
+After boxing, he started working for the Pierce Transit public bus company in 1988 where, he worked as a transit operator and supervisor until his retirement in late 2023.